Generate a project-specific RDF Schema

 Note

-2.2 Add a new ComposedOf
+2.2 Add a new project-specific composedOf

-Once a concept is created, a project can add composedOfs to this concept.
-ComposedOf can be considered as metadata of a concept (i.e., specific information about the concept).
-ComposedOf can be compared to properties or attributes of a concept.
+ComposedOf can be considered as metadata of a concept (i.e., specific information about the concept) and can be compared to properties or attributes of a concept.

 The following columns in the Dataset Template can (and should whenever possible) be filled: